Murtaza72/node-website/README.md

 Full-Stack E-commerce Webapp complete with full-on CRUD functionality.
 Runs on NodeJS in the backend, with ExpressJS used for routing, ejs used for HTML templating and MongoDB used for database.
 Uses MVC for modern web standards and easier maintainance.

+---

+## Tools and Technologies:

+-   **Technology** : MVC pattern, Javascript, NodeJS, EJS templating engine for server-side rendering
+-   **Cloud Service Provider**: Heroku
+-   **Database** : MongoDB
+-   **CDN for Image Data** : Cloudinary

+---

 ## Functionality

-1. User can register themselves.
+1. User can register themselves on the website through the login form.

 2. **CRUD Operations**: